-Chaired By: Damon Cogar
+Chaired By: Amanda Smith

 The Development and Zoning Committee will function as liaison between our community and local and state jurisdictions to keep abreast of development in the Crownsville vicinity that may or may not affect Arden on the Severn directly.